EB-1 for Physicians | Green Card for Doctors

 While not many physicians can boast of an award as prestigious as the Nobel Prize, it is not uncommon for foreign doctors to find evidence that fulfills at least three of the above with the help of an expert.

-One of the main benefits of the EB-1A visa is that applicants are able to self-petition and so don’t need a job offer or an employer to qualify.
+One of the main benefits of the EB-1A visa is that applicants can self-petition and so don’t need a job offer or an employer to qualify.
+There are a number of physician permanent resident options that may be suitable for you including the EB-1B outlined below.

 EB-1B

-This category is significantly less common on account of the fact that the EB-1B is for outstanding researchers and professors, a relatively narrow category that is not as inclusive as the EB-1A.
+This category is significantly less common because the EB-1B is for outstanding researchers and professors, a relatively narrow category that is not as inclusive as the EB-1A.
 However, this option is sometimes overlooked as an EB-1 green card for doctors.

 To qualify, the USCIS has laid out these criteria.
 You need to provide evidence that you have done at least two of the following: